 - Cisco Certified Networking Associate;

 - Microsoft Certified Systems Expert (MCSE);

 - VMware Certified Associate – Cloud (VCA – Cloud).

 Successful completion of the course will lead to the award of a Level 6 Higher Certificate in Science – Networking Technologies (40 ECTS credits).
 During the company placement the participant will complete a project which will account for 10 credits.

 Typical participants will be school leavers and jobseekers without a primary degree but who may have some experience or knowledge of computers or electronics.
 They may have a background in electrical or technical work with an interest in making the transition to working in the ICT sector.
 Candidates may have some prior knowledge of IT, Networks, IP modules or have completed some basic courses in these areas.

 Applicants must have a pass in five subjects (ordinary level) in the Leaving Certificate, to include Mathematics and English or Irish, or an equivalent qualification.
 The minimum entry requirements for graduates of FETAC level 5 or 6 awards is any full award which must include Mathematics.
 Mature applicants (23 years or more on January 1st in the year of entry) applying for the programme are exempt from this requirement.

 Candiates must be Irish or EEA national or resident in the Republic of Ireland on a Stamp 4 VISA.

-Simply click on the link below and scroll to the bottom of that page to get to details on how to apply for this programme:
+Simply click here ,scroll to the bottom of that page to get to details on how to apply for this programme